 Apart from helping your team avoid confusion, this accountability directly leads to higher productivity.
 When everyone knows what they should be doing, it’s easier to get things done within a project deadline — and with more confidence.

-Since a project workflow visually shows the project’s lifecycle, it’s useful for spotting different risks and mistakes that could jeopardize the project.
+Since a project workflow visually shows the project’s life cycle, it’s useful for spotting different project risks and mistakes that could jeopardize the entire undertaking.

 Naturally, this could influence the overall project costs in the end, and even our future endeavors.
 Any mistakes made throughout the project could: